Re44e/Re44e/README.md

 ##

 <h4>"Transcending lines of code...</br>
-Knowledge is timeless and through it we discover the infinite..."</h4>
+Knowledge is timeless.
+And through it we discover the infinite..."</h4>

 #